 “Then, there is Susan Cummings.”
 The nightmare seemed never ending.

 Garza continued.
 “You dated her after Miss Warren.
-We have a statement from her that you seemed mentally unbalanced and she was afraid of you.”
+We have a statement from her you seemed mentally unbalanced, and she was afraid of you.”

 “I don’t know what was going on with Susan.
 She said someone was stalking her and leaving threatening messages on her phone.
 She said someone called and told her I was crazy and would hurt her.
 I wouldn’t hurt her.
 I’ve never hurt anyone.
 Why is this happening to me?”

 “Well, look at it from my perspective,” Garza began reasonably, too reasonably.
 “I have four girls here, two dead and two terrified.
 And the common denominator is you.
 What am I supposed to do with that?”